-Throughout a good portion of my early to mid childhood years I fell under the direct supervision of my Uncle.
+A good portion of my early to mid childhood years following my mother's death I fell under the direct supervision of my Uncle.
 During that period the two of us had been overseen even higher up by the ever watchful eye of my Stepmother.
 It was she who picked up the tab on all of our expenses and adventures.
 It was she who gave the final yes or no to any wild scheme my uncle or I cooked up.
 And it was she who had the power and ability to pull the strings to get us out of anything of an undue nature we may have accidentally got caught up in.
 All of which came crashing down when, for reasons unknown to me, my dad and she decided to call it quits and divorce.

 "Little did I know that those easy going comic book reading days were numbered, ending with my stepmother's ranch being sold, my dad and stepmother going to Mexico and South America for a two year stretch and me once again being thrown into or under the auspices of another foster couple."